-Researchers discovered that patients are more concerned about the entire experience they receive than the perceived quality of medical care.
-From the moment they enter the door to the moment they’re discharged, people are judging the totality of their experience.
+Research shows that patients’ perception of the quality of care is affected more by the overall experience than the actual quality of medical care.
+From the moment they enter the door to the moment they are discharged, people are judging the totality of their experience.
 If an individual feels the overall experience is less than stellar, then that disappointment can overshadow positives in clinical care.

-Patient satisfaction recommendation: Experts advise organizations to view healthcare as a series of experiences building upon each other instead of various functions operating in silos.
+Patient satisfaction recommendation: Patient engagement expert Marie Ennis O’Connor advises health organizations to view healthcare as a series of experiences building upon each other instead of various functions operating in silos.
 Plus, patients want to see their healthcare team communicating with each other, which lessens confusion for them and families.
-Clear communication also is important for locum tenens professionals acclimating to a new setting and learning how to support the permanent staff so quality of care is uninterrupted.
+Clear communication with locum tenens providers is important as well.
+It will help them acclimatize to a new setting more quickly and better support the permanent staff in providing uninterrupted patient care.

-Improving patient experience takes time, and well, patience.
-But you’ll find that even small improvements will make a big difference to those you serve.
+Improving the patient experience takes time and patience, but even small improvements will make a big difference to those you serve.